dockstore/dockstore-documentation/docs/advanced-topics/dockstore-tools-overhaul.rst

 #.
 Neither CWL or WDL require that a Docker image be specified (although using one is best practice)
 #.
 If you do specify a Docker image, it is not necessary that it be one you created or owned.
 It is perfectly valid to use someone else's Docker image.
 #.
-Even when an image was specified the user, Dockstore did not enforce that the image registered was actuall the one referenced in the descriptor file.
+Even when an image was specified the user, Dockstore did not enforce that the image registered was actual the one referenced in the descriptor file.

 GitHub App Tools